hassanShabbir1960/ES6/README.md

        We then did some data visualization that includes showing the data distribution, nature of the data set.

-    3.Training ,comparing the models performance:
+    3.Training , comparing the models performance:

-       For the evaluation of the classifier built we used the metric accuracy that was tested on differnt folds using k-fold cross validation.
+       For the evaluation of the classifier built we used the metric accuracy that was tested on different folds using k-fold cross-validation.
 And then we plot the confusion matrix and an accuracy plot.

-    4. Fine tuning and saving the model:
+    4. Fine-tuning and saving the model:

-       We then fine tuned our models and compared their performances with other models.
+       We then fine-tuned our models and compared their performances with other models.

     5. Training ensemble models:

-       After this we trained ensemble models as they make better predictions and achieve better performance than any single contributing model.
+       After this, we trained ensemble models as they make better predictions and achieve better performance than any single contributing model.

 ## Key findings <a name ="overview"> </a>

-* On days when there is a lot of sending messages then there is a large number of patient, and vice versa, sending messages made the patient reassured that there was someone to make him remember the session, but sometimes there was not sending SMS to a patient, so a large number did not attend the appointment. there are certainly other reasons for not attending, but this was the most common.
+* On days when there is a lot of sending messages then there is a large number of patients, and vice versa, sending messages made the patient reassured that there was someone to make him remember the session, but sometimes there was not sending SMS to a patient, so a large number did not attend the appointment. there are certainly other reasons for not attending, but this was the most common.
 * About 20% of the patients did not show up to the appointments.
 This is significant, considering the healthcare professionals, who anticipated the patient, and became idled for the next 30 minutes or 1 hour.
-Overall, a healthcare worker will be idling (not doing anything) 20% of the time, which is not productive from the finance perspective.
+Overall, a healthcare worker will be idling (not doing anything) 20% of the time, which is not productive from the financial perspective.
 * Age is significant for patients who showed up for their scheduled appointment.
 * Most of our numeric columns have binary values in them i.e 1 or 0.
 Except for age column.
-* Our age variable has some erroreneous entries in it.
+* Our age variable has some erroneous entries in it.
 It has some outliers present in it, which are being checked and removed by looking at their standard deviation from the mean value.
 * Missing values in numeric columns are replaced by median and then standardization was applied on them.
 * According to the model's predictions, most of the patients show up on the appointment date.
-* Person with some disbailities miss some of the appointments.
+* Person with some disabilities miss some of the appointments.
-* The data set is linearly seperable, which means a linear clsssifer can easily predict the boundaries of both classes.
+* The data set is linearly separable, which means a linear classifier can easily predict the boundaries of both classes.
-* Random Forest outperforms other algorithm in most of the cases.
+* Random Forest outperforms other algorithms in most of cases.
 * AUC - ROC curve is a performance measurement for the classification problems at various threshold settings.
 ROC is a probability curve and AUC represents the degree or measure of separability.
 It tells how much the model is capable of distinguishing between classes.
-The data set is imabalanced, so the models are biased towards the class that has more number of rows.
+The data set is imbalanced, so the models are biased towards the class that has more rows.
 * Ensemble model reduces the spread or dispersion of the predictions and model performance is better than any single contributing model.
-* The following table is giving comparison of all models used :
+* The following table is giving a comparison of all models used :

 | Classifier | AUC score | Accuracy |
 | --- | --- | --- |